DevIl00110000/bandcamp_album/README.md

 # bandcamp_album
 A php class for get some informations about a bandcamp album from an url.

-For performances, this class use another class for the cache : https://github.com/DevIl00110000/cache_system
+For performances, this class use another class, a cache system : https://github.com/DevIl00110000/cache_system

 If you have a question or just want talk with me, you can come on [my Twitter](https://twitter.com/DevIl00110000).